Go Vegan… and Get Involved!

 I became a vegan in 2013.
 I wish I could say I did so overnight, but no, it has taken my whole life.
 I went vegetarian in high school because I was influenced by my participation in Food Not Bombs.
 I knew who PETA was, but beyond that, had no real idea about the concept of animal rights.
 I knew that I liked animals, though.
 Around the time I was 19 or 20, I stopped being a vegetarian because I craved animal products (meat).
 I gave in.
 And then I ate meat and dairy basically all the time.
 I know now that I was a very unhealthy vegetarian and my “craving meat” was really just my body desiring nutrients.
 Anyway, when I went to law school in 2009, I started getting involved in animal rights causes and joined the Animal Law Society.
 I still didn’t know much about the difference between animal welfare and animal rights.

-I switched back to a vegetarian diet because eating flesh made me feel weird when I was so involved in cat and dog advocacy.
-At the time, I was focused on no-kill advocacy.
-I attended many protests and recently while scrolling through a Nathan Winograd ebook, I saw a photo of me protesting!
+During law school, I switched back to a vegetarian diet because it was weird to eat flesh when I was so involved in animal advocacy.
+At the time, I was focused on animal shelters and no-kill advocacy.
+I attended many protests.
+Some time after, while scrolling through a Nathan Winograd ebook, I saw a photo of me protesting.

 I started my Twitter account, The Paw Report, around this time to cover issues of companion animals.
-That’s where my website name comes from, and even though I cover topics concerning all nonhuman animals, I am quite attached to my original name and I do not wish to change it.
+That’s where my website name comes from, and even though I now cover all sorts of topics concerning all nonhuman animals, I am quite attached to my original name and I do not wish to change it.

-Anyway, back to my story.
-The activists who I protested alongside at our protests were almost all vegan, and soon it became apparent to me that continuing to consume dairy and egg products was also weird!
+The activists who I protested alongside at our demonstrations were almost all vegan.
+Soon it became apparent to me that continuing to consume dairy and egg products was also weird – and morally unjustifiable.
+A friend at a protest happened to make a comment to me about eating dairy, which is a product of cruelty, while protesting against animal cruelty.
+His words stung, but I soon realized that he wasn’t wrong.
 I looked up some videos on farm animal cruelty and cried a lot.
 I decided to stop eating dairy and eggs because it was now clear that it was the right thing to do.

 I was now wading into the waters of veganism and activism.
 I still didn’t really know what to eat, though.
 I remember going home to Rhode Island that Christmas and telling my family that I was not going to eat animal products anymore.
 That did not leave much for me to eat!
 I actually ate a baked shrimp while I was there and have always regretted it.
 At the time, I felt guilty for not eating the food my family worked so hard to prepare, but in hindsight I know that I should not have felt guilty about refusing to budge.